Charles Summerour was traveling for business when he acquired an everyday infection that almost killed him.

 Doefler says the symptoms of sepsis can be very nonspecific, but if your loved one has an infection of some kind and is acting abnormally confused or tired, it's probably time to go to the hospital.
-Common signs of infection include: fever, increased heart rate, discolored phlegm, stinky urine.
+Common signs of infection include fever, increased heart rate, discolored phlegm, and stinky urine.

 He stresses that confusion is a big sign that a loved one needs immediate medical attention.
 A confused senior may be more resistant to going to the hospital, but if sepsis is suspected, their objections should be overruled.